Discover Oregon

 - McMenamins Hotel Oregon (McMinnville)

-- Northwest Food and Wine Festival: The annual Northwest Food and Wine Festival has become the definitive Portland wine fest with a targeted half-day wine and food celebration.
+Northwest Food and Wine Festival, November (Portland): The annual Northwest Food and Wine Festival has become the definitive Portland wine fest with a targeted half-day wine and food celebration.
 The festival brings the highest quality regional wines, spirits, beers, foods and prominent chefs and restaurants.
+It’s designed to present a rich and rewarding experience for wine lovers, gourmet food enthusiasts and industry experts.

 BEYOND THE VINES